jiayunhan/perceptron-benchmark/README.md

 ## Getting Started

 ### Installation
 The `PyTorch` and `Tensorflow` packages are required if you want to test their models, we requir user to manually install them on demand.
-Otherwise, run the following command to install Perceptron Benchmark
+Otherwise, run the following command to install Perceptron Benchmark in `editable` mode.
 ```
 pip install -e .
 ```